 - Screw holes will be moved slightly

-- Power switch (bottom right button) knob is different in the final version
+- Power switch (bottom left button) knob is different in the final version

 3) Additional and changed connectors